-Before operating the SC217 chassis for the first time, it is important to remove the protective film over the cover of the chassis, in order to allow for proper ventilation and cooling.
+Before operating the SC827HD chassis for the first time, it is important to remove the protective film covering the top of the chassis, in order to allow for proper ventilation and cooling.

-Removing the Chassis Cover and Protective Film (Figure 6-3)
+Removing the Chassis Cover and Protective Film

-1. Confirm that the power cord has been removed from the rear of both power supplies.
-2. Peel off the protective film covering the top cover and the top of the chassis 3.
-Remove the two screws which secure the top cover onto the chassis as shown above.
-4. Lift the top cover up and off the chassis.
-5. Check that all ventilation openings on the top cover and the top of the chassis are clear and unobstructed.
-6. Replace the chassis cover and reconnect the AC power cord.
+1. Remove the two screws which secure the top cover onto the chassis as shown above.
+2. Lift the top cover up and off the chassis.
+3. Peel off the protective film covering the top cover and the top of the chassis 4.
+Check that all ventilation openings on the top cover and the top of the chassis are clear and unobstructed.